 Empowerment Support Group

 CSUSB cares about survivors of abuse.
 If you find that you want a place to talk with other student survivors of these abuses, the Advocate provides a weekly, drop-in, confidential support group for any CSUSB student who has experienced:

-The winter quarter 2019 Drop-In Empowerment Support Group meets every Friday from 12:00PM-1:30 PM starting January 11-March 8, 2019.
-We do not typically meet week 10, but if the group agrees we might also meet March 15.
+The Spring quarter 2019 Drop-In Empowerment Support Group meets every Friday from 12:00PM-1:30 PM starting April 12-May 31, 2019.
+We do not typically meet week 10, but if the group agrees we might also meet June 7.
 This group is open to all genders.
 The group will take place on the Counseling side of the Health Center building.
 Let reception know you are there for the Empowerment Support group and have a seat in the lobby, as the Advocate will walk you back to the room at 12:00 PM.
 There is no pre-appointment needed and you may come as often as you choose.

 For more information on the Empowerment Support Group please contact Cortni.Alexander@csusb.edu.

 All-Gender Empowerment Support Group For Survivors of Intimate Partner Violence, Sexual Assault, Stalking, and Child Abuse

 Drop in; confidential.
 Give support.
 Receive support.
 Increase coping skills.
 Share your story- or feel free not to.